 Posted on: Jan 10th, 2018, | By Candy, WayKen Marketing Manager

 With the rise in the development of the global automotive industry, industrial prototypes for the headlamps now require substantially lesser time for a new model along with the upcoming cars in the market in order to improve the overall market responsiveness.
 However, the conventional methods of design and manufacturing tend to have a hard time keeping up with the demand in the market.
-How to lower the headlamp production time and mould manufacturing cycle has become world’s problem which requires a prompt solution.
+How to lower the headlamp production time and mold manufacturing cycle has become the world’s problem which requires a prompt solution.

 Rapid Prototyping can effectively lower the development cycle and production costs.
 This allows for the production of the vehicles and their headlamps to sync across.
-Mould and products that deem to be too complex or time-consuming for the traditional processing can easily be manufactured using rapid prototyping.
+Mould and products that deem to be too complex or time-consuming for traditional processing can easily be manufactured using rapid prototyping.

 Why is Headlamp Needed?

 Car headlamps, also commonly referred as car headlights are not only related to the car aesthetics but are also an essential part of the car that allows for safe navigation when the visibility is low due to the time of the day or due to other environmental factors.
 For the headlamp of the automobile to be fully functional and effective, it must be made sure that the material of the headlamp is fully bright and has proper illumination while in operation.
 Visibility of at least 100m is mandatory.
-A headlamp is inclusive of lens, bezels, reflector and the housing.
+A headlamp is inclusive of lens, bezels, reflector, and housing.

 The Material Used in Automotive Headlamps

 Among many different parts in an automobile, there is an increase in the number of plastics in headlamps not only to reduce weight but also to bring convenience to the manufacturer and the customer.
-Headlamps made with PC (PolyCarbonate) and PMMA lens tend to be more expensive than that made with glass, but on the other hand, headlamps made with PC and PMMA provides better performance and durability as compared to glass.
-These plastics are more durable, better scratch-resistant and lighter in weight as compared with traditional glass.
+Headlamps made with PC (PolyCarbonate) and PMMA lens tend to be more expensive than that made with glass, but on the other hand, headlamps made with PC and PMMA provide better performance and durability as compared to glass.
+These plastics are more durable, better scratch-resistant, and lighter in weight as compared with traditional glass.

 Structural parts such as the housing are made with ABS, PEI and PCHT.
-These plastics are strong, long lasting and light in weight.
+These plastics are strong, long-lasting and light in weight.
 They are also easier and faster to produce as compared with other industrial materials.
 All these factors make them an ideal alternative to materials that were used before.

-The reflectors in the headlamps are usually manufactured with soft steel such as P-20 and aluminium such as 7075 T-6.
+The reflectors in the headlamps are usually manufactured with soft steel such as P-20 and aluminum such as 7075 T-6.
 As opposed to hard steel, using these materials can effectively increase the processing speed by a staggering 25% and the polishing time is also lowered by roughly eight times.
 These materials are also lighter in weight as compared with hard steel.
 This allows for the overall manufacturing time to be decreased which is crucial for the manufacturer and the client.

 Headlamp Prototype Manufacturing